Welcome to Class 1

 Our Foundation Setting is a bright and cheerful purpose-built facility with its own cloakroom and toilets, large open-plan room ,”chill-out” room, staff office, covered play area and an enclosed garden.
-Children attend throughout the week from 9.00am to 3.00pm when they are full time and for either morning sessions (9.00am to 12 noon) afternoon sessions (12 noon to 3.00pm) when they are part time.
-For each session, the classroom and garden are set up with a variety of activities that children can participate in freely.
+During the day, the classroom and garden are set up with a variety of activities that children can participate in freely.
 The open-plan room is divided into a number of special-purpose areas such as:

 - a writing area